 The script that activates the search option on Savvy Blog is loaded only when the user clicks on the search icon in the top bar.
-So, the functionality of the search is not particularly complex or anything like that, but do you see a reason to load it when the visitor doesn’t intend to use the blog’s search option at all?
+The functionality of the search is not particularly complex, but do you see a reason to load it when the visitor doesn’t intend to use the blog’s search option at all?

 For our purposes, to use this Lazy Loading technique, let’s define a function called loadScript: